 To understand if you and others will be safe if you have access to firearms, we ask questions in your application about your personal history.

-You must provide information about any criminal offending you have been involved with, in accordance with the Clean Slate Scheme.
+You must provide information about any criminal offending you have been involved with.

-Depending how you answer these questions, we may ask for more information.
+Depending how you answer each of these questions, we may ask for more information.

 Information about your referees